1912-1913 Tenindewa Notes

 There has been very little hot weather here so far this summer, but still the water carts are plying freely to Wolya Dam.

 Speaking of the dam reminds me of that tired body called the Mullewa Roads Board.
 They have time to have a notice placed at the dam instructing the ratepayers that they must not use the dam water for sheep or cattle, and appointing the two largest users of water from this dam to be in charge of same.
 Why should a settler not water his goat and kid as well as a cow and a calf and a few sheep?
 Now is a settler to pay his rates to find water for horses alone?
 He may only care about breeding sheep.
 Now the catchment of this dam is not fenced, and the people are allowed camp on the dam for months at a time with their horses, etc., and the catchment is filthy, and contaminating liguid runs into the dam.
 The Old Wolya Well is out of repair, when a few pounds would fix it up well, but the Roads Board is asleep.
-Tenindewa pays the bulk of the taxes, still only a few favored ones here can get anything spent on the roads, etc. The outback settler out Bindoo way, cannot get to the siding without trespassing through private property, although the Roads Board has been approached repeatedly about it. but they prefer to spend money on the Mullewa roads which are already hard and do not require any spending on them, and when the heavy rains set in the work they have done will be washed away.
+Tenindewa pays the bulk of the taxes, still only a few favored ones here can get anything spent on the roads, etc. The outback settler out Bindoo way, cannot get to the siding without trespassing through private property, although the Roads Board has been approached repeatedly about it.
+But they prefer to spend money on the Mullewa roads which are already hard and do not require any spending on them, and when the heavy rains set in the work they have done will be washed away.

 What are the police doing at Mullewa?
 I was informed there were dozens of drunks lying around Mullewa at Christmas Holidays, and any Saturday night now public things are lively.
 I understand Mullewa has two “johns” now and the taxpayer has to support them, although if the public house was not there they would not require one.